treborbly/crypto-top10-automation/README.md

 The source code of this program is inside the "src" file.

 What to expect soon...
-- Modifications to make the program faster than current version.
+- Optimization of program for better performance.

 (This program was made and written by treborbly)